Trace Moments of the Sample Covariance Matrix with Graph-Coloring: Proving Theorem

-Let $\mathcal{C}^2_{V_{l},N_1,N_2}$ denote the set of all such double-circuit multigraphs.\\ \\ The coloring of a double-circuit multigraph is then defined such that vertices are white, iff they are white in both $G_{\bm{i}_1}$ and in $G_{\bm{i}_2}$, i.e.
+Let $\mathcal{C}^2_{V_{l},N_1,N_2}$ denote the set of all such double-circuit graphs.\\ \\ The coloring of a double-circuit graph is then defined such that vertices are white, iff they are white in both $G_{\bm{i}_1}$ and in $G_{\bm{i}_2}$, i.e.